If you're starting teaching your children at home, I'm sure you're wondering what homeschooling methods to use.

 Dad followed set text books and workbooks until George went to College at age 16.

 That didn't mean though that there wasn't plenty of time to spend with me dissecting earthworms, making snowshoes and stuffing moles!

 It may be this more conventional approach would suit you and your child.
-You'll have to find out for yourself and my free series will show you how to plan your homeschool so it works best for all of you.
+You'll have to find out for yourself and plan your homeschool so it works best for all of you.

 I must say though that I do remember quite a lot of arguments and tears.
 Dad was fantastic on a classroom stage, possessing the rare ability to engage and enthuse the most disaffected classes from bricklayers to prisoners.

 I had a great relationship with him.
 But he wasn't so patient teaching one-to-one.